 Take a pinch of Irish humor, a dash of the Irish gift ‘o the gab, mix them together with the love of Irish spirits, and what do you get?

 Aw c’mon that was too easy.
 You get the most versatile and hilarious form of Irish Sayings – the Irish toast.

-As our section on this topics says, you can find Irish toasts for almost any moment, from rolling out of bed, to shaving in the morning, to toasts themselves.
+As our section on this topics says, you can find Irish toasts for almost any moment.

 If you’re lucky enough to be Irish, you’re lucky enough.